Coleman Jacoby

 Coleman Jacoby (April 16, 1915 – October 20, 2010) was an American comedy writer for radio and television.

 Early life

-Born Coleman Jacobs in Pittsburgh, Pennsylvania, his father abandoned the family mother died when he was young.

-He was raised at the Jewish Home for Babies and Children from age 7.
+Born Coleman Jacobs in Pittsburgh, Pennsylvania, his mother died when he was young and his father abandoned the family.
+Because of this, he was raised at the Jewish Home for Babies and Children from age 7.

 Career

-After studying art, he moved to New York City, New York, where he worked painting murals for nightclubs.
+After studying art, he moved to New York City, New York, where he worked in a parking lot, was a doorman at a cafe and painted murals for nightclubs.
 He also started writing jokes for comedians.
 Joke writing for Bob Hope and Fred Allen paved the way for steady work in radio.
 He changed his name to Jacoby on the recommendation of columnist Earl Wilson.